 Government is providing funding to support advanced reactors through a two-stage Advanced Modular Reactor Programme.
 Up to £4 million in Stage 1 will support around 8 reactor vendors to carry out detailed technical and commercial feasibility studies.
 Subject to Stage 1 demonstrating clear value for money through a formal re-approval process with the Treasury, up to £40 million of further funding could then support 3-4 vendors to accelerate the development of their designs.
 Up to a further £5 million may also be made available to regulators to support this.

 The AMR Programme is being administered by Innovate UK.
 More information can be found on the Innovate UK website.

-Government is also setting up an Expert Finance Group to advise how small and advanced reactor projects could raise investment in the UK.
+Government has set up an Expert Finance Group to advise on how small and advanced reactor projects could raise investment in the UK.
 By bringing together nuclear and financial sector expertise we anticipate that this group will help demonstrate the commercial proposition of small reactors in the emerging nuclear market.
 The group will be asked to report in the Spring.

 3. Small Modular Reactor competition

 In March 2016, government launched the first phase of the SMR competition as an evidence-gathering phase with the goal of gauging market interest among technology developers, utilities, and potential investors.

 Following successful engagement with industry, the competition closed in December 2017.
 This exercise provided valuable insight into the advanced nuclear technologies market.
 We are grateful to the entrants for their participation.

 In March 2015, government commissioned an independent Techno-Economic Assessment (TEA) of SMRs in order to contribute to the evidence base and help inform policy decisions.